Willamette University: Programs and resources

 Learning takes place both in and outside of the classroom.
 For example, students earn credit as political interns at the Oregon State Capitol, across the street from campus; study the effects of climate change at the nearby research forest; or conduct epidemiology surveys for the local health department.

 Students in service-learning courses base papers and projects on their community service experience, and more than half of Willamette's undergraduate students study abroad, choosing from programs in 40 countries.
 Co-located with Tokyo International University of America, Willamette offers opportunities for students interested in Japanese language and culture, and connections to Asia and the Pacific Rim.

 Carson Grants offer undergraduates the opportunity to undertake a scholarly, creative, or professional research project during the summer, and the Lilly Project provides grants, internships and programs to help students discern their "calling in life" and create meaningful professional paths.
 Sustainability mini-grants also provide students with opportunities to initiate contributions to campus sustainability efforts.
 Five academic Centers of Excellence provide opportunities for student-faculty collaboration and research.
 Eleven faculty members have been named Oregon Professor of the Year by the Council for Advancement and Support of Education (CASE) since 1990.

+Willamette is also home to the Pacific Northwest College of Art.

 Graduate programs

-Located on the western side of the campus are the university's two graduate level schools.
-The College of Law is the oldest and largest of the programs, with the Atkinson Graduate School of Management being smaller and newer.
+Located on campus are the university's three graduate level schools.
+The School of Law is the oldest and largest of the programs and located exclusively in Salem, with the Atkinson Graduate School of Management and School of Computing and Information Sciences located in both Salem and Portland, Oregon.
 The College of Education at Willamette closed in 2014.

-Atkinson and the College of Law offer a joint-degree program that allows students to earn both an MBA and Juris Doctor.
+There are plenty of joint degrees and dual degrees available.
+Atkinson and the School of Law offer a joint-degree program that allows students to earn both a Master of Business Administration and Juris Doctor.
+Students can also earn an Master of Business Administration and Master's in Data Science at the same time.

+Willamette is also home to the Hallie Ford School of Graduate Studies; focused on delivering MFA and MA degrees in art and design.

+Continuing education programs

+The Executive Development Center at Willamette University offers continuing education in management.
+It is housed within the Atkinson Graduate School of Management and offers certificates.